Goal 3 Progress to Date

 - Phase 1 of the implementation of a new phone system was completed on February 5, 2018.
 Phase 2 of the project will commence in summer 2018.

 - A $1.5 million renovation of the Hard Knox Cafe was completed in summer 2017.
 Bon Appetit worked with the campus community to plan and design the facilities upgrade, which enhanced the student dining experience.

 - A new recycling and waste remove contract was negotiated and put into place, which will increase the volume of recycling and reduce landfill waste.

 - Student Senate provided funding for solar panels, which were installed on the roof of Wilson House during summer 2017.

 - Development of an Information Security Plan, companion policies, and a training program has begun.
-An Information Security Policy was adopted in March 2017, and 35 staff members have been selected to serve as security liasons for the College's various operating units.
+An Information Security Policy was adopted in March 2017, and 35 staff members have been selected to serve as security liaisons for the College's various operating units.
 Their role is to implement the security policy and best practices in their specific areas.
-A mandatory training program for all faculty and staff will also be introduced in summer 2017.
+Two-factor authentication and mobile device security was rolled out to all staff in fall 2017, and annual security training for all staff who began work prior to October 2017 was completed.
+A new comprehensive training program will be rolled out over summer 2018.
 Creating a College-wide policy and standardized training program will improve our information security poster and response if audited for compliance under the Gramm-Leach-Bliley Act.

 - Virtual Desktop Infrastructure (VDI) performed well in testing during winter and spring terms and has been broadly deployed in the computer labs.
 Additional server infrastructure has been added to facilitate deployment to staff desks and other multirole workstation locations.
 Use of this technology will reduce the level of effort and cost to maintain the desktop fleet, improve information security, and ease remote access to institutional data sources.